 The Programme “Qudra – Resilience for Syrian refugees, IDPs and host communities in response to the Syrian and Iraqi crises” is financed from the EU Regional Trust Fund 'Madad' (Madad Fund) with EUR 70.6 million and a bilateral contribution from Germany’s Federal Ministry of Economic Cooperation and Development (BMZ) in the amount of EUR 3.4 million from June 2016 until June 2019.

 It seeks to strengthen local resilience capacities in the affected neighbouring countries of Syria by supporting stabilisation and resilience of refugees and host communities in five modules: education infrastructure, skills training, social cohesion, supporting local administration, facilitating dialogue and dissemination.
-The Qudra programme is implemented by a group of EU Member State Agencies (EU MSA), including GIZ, Expertise France (EF), and AECID.
+The Qudra programme is implemented by a group of EU Member State Agencies (EU MSA), including GIZ, Expertise France (EF), AECID and Hungarian Intercurch Aid (HIA).

 At the center of the robust EU aid response to the Syrian refugee crisis, the EU Regional Trust Fund in response to the Syrian Crisis, supports up to 1,5 million Syrian refugees and their host communities in Egypt, Iraq, Jordan, Lebanon, Turkey and the Western Balkans.